 Pacific League News

-[Softbank Hawks] Manager Hiroki Kokubo visits a children's hospital for the third consecutive year.
-He smiles and says, "I've fulfilled my promise" after winning the Japan Series in 2013.
+[Softbank Hawks] Manager Hiroki Kokubo visits children's hospital for the third consecutive year, smiling and saying he "fulfilled his promise" after winning the championship in 2025.